 A more simplified steering system was also introduced which dispensed with the former DW21’s somewhat complicated four-cylinder system in favor of a two-cylinder arrangement.
 Operation of the scraper, however, was still by cable.

-Caterpillar was in the process of developing hydraulic scrapers for its product range but at the time the 631A was introduced they were still in the prototype stage.
+Caterpillar was in the process of developing hydraulic scrapers for its product range but at the time the 631A was introduced it was still in the prototype stage.

 One could possibly consider the 631A as an interim type, however, during the two years it was in production, the machine sold quite well.